abpoll/nsi_fit/README.md

 2) If you used `conda` or `mamba` to create your environment, run `pip install git+https://github.com/abpoll/unsafe@v0.2` to use the modules in UNSAFE.
 3) Set up the [Input data](#input-data).

-    a) Run `mkdir data/raw/` then download the input data from the Zenodo repository, which are available in a .zip directory, and unzip the directory.
-Move the contents into `data/raw/`.
+    a) Run `mkdir data` then download the input data from the Zenodo repository, which are available in a .zip directory, and unzip the directory which will have the directory name `raw`.
+Move this directory into `data`.
 This includes subdirectories with a mix of .zip and non-compressed files.
 The first analysis notebook will unzip the data for you and put it in the right file locations.
+You may have to use the command line to unzip `inputs.zip` correctly.
 4) Run the analysis in the following order:

 | Script Name | Description | Additional Details|